fleaflet/flutter_map/lib/src/layer/modern_tile_layer/README.md

   * a tile loader: responsible for getting the data for individual tiles given the coordinates from the manager
     In the default implementation, this is further split:
     * a source generator: responsible for telling the source fetcher what to fetch for the tile
     * a source fetcher: responsible for actually fetching the tile data
+      In the default implementation, this is further split:
+      * a bytes fetcher: responsible for actually fetching the tile data

   * a tile renderer: responsible for painting tiled data